-An application for a permit for a mobile home park, or the annual renewal thereof, shall be filed with the Zoning Officer and shall be accompanied by a fee of $50, plus $8 for each unit site in the proposed or existing mobile home park.
-The application for a permit or the renewal thereof shall be made on forms prescribed by the Planning Board of Lewiston, and shall include the name and address of the owner in fee of the tract.
-(If the fee is vested in some person other than the applicant, a duly verified statement by the owner that the applicant is authorized by him to construct or maintain such mobile home park shall accompany the application.
+An application for a permit for a mobile home park, or the annual renewal thereof, shall be filed with the Zoning Officer and shall be accompanied by a fee, as set from time to time by resolution of the Town Board of the Town of Lewiston.
+The application for a permit or the renewal thereof shall be made on forms prescribed by the Planning Board of the Town of Lewiston, and shall include the name and address of the owner in fee of the tract.
+If the fee is vested in some person other than the applicant, a duly verified statement by the owner that the applicant is authorized by him to construct or maintain such mobile home park shall accompany the application.

 Each permit or renewal thereof shall expire on the 31st day of December following the issuance thereof.
 If the original permit is granted on or after July 1, the applicant shall be required to pay 1/2 the annual permit fee for the period expiring December 31.

 Before such permit may be issued, there must be a favorable recommendation by a majority of the Planning Board of the Town of Lewiston and compliance with all the provisions of this chapter and all other applicable ordinances of the Town of Lewiston.
 If a stormwater pollution prevention plan was submitted pursuant to § 223-4D(10) of this chapter, the Planning Board shall not recommend approval unless the SWPPP and proposed development comply with the performance and design criteria and standards set forth in Article II of Chapter 143 of the Town Code.